cdelgehier/oio-docs/doc/source/admin-guide/configuration_oiobilling.rst

 Description
 ~~~~~~~~~~~

-OpenIO Billing is an HTTP service allowing to retrieve the following information for an account, useful for billing :
+OpenIO Billing is an HTTP service allowing to retrieve the following information for an account, useful for billing:

 - number of bytes
 - number of objects